 Research and Dissertation Requirements.
 Each candidate must register for a combined total of 24 semester hours of credit for 792 Research and 799 Dissertation.
 No more than 24 hours of 799 Dissertation may be included on the 84-hour program of study.
 Courses or semester hours taken beyond the listed requirements should not be included on the program of study.
-The final copy of the dissertation must be reviewed by the supervisory committee and the Graduate College at least three weeks before the degree conferral date.
-Copies of the Format Manual are available in the Graduate College.
+The final copy of the dissertation must be reviewed by the supervisory committee and the Graduate

+College at least three weeks before the degree conferral date.
+Copies of the Format Manual are available in the Graduate College and on the Web at www/asu.edu/graduate/ formatmanual.